Fighting burnout with Open Source

 So how even more work should help?

 It is simple.
 Find an open source project(s) where you have no time pressure.
-A project you can make better every day and receive feedbacks from the community.
+A project you can make better every day and receive feedback from the community.
 It will give you an instant feedback of progress and internal satisfaction.
 You will come to the feeling that what you do is useful and gives you a purpose.
 Every time you lack the motivation to work on one project — switch to another.
 It will relax your brain like you wasn’t working at all.